Platinum-Saber/Infinite-Stack/SEM-3/CS2043-Operating Systems/Study Notes/Threads and Concurrency.md

 ---

-Here's an in-depth explanation of each concept related to multithreading and parallelism, covering **Fork-Join Parallelism in Java**, **OpenMP**, **Grand Central Dispatch**, **Intel Threading Building Blocks**, and more.
-These topics are critical for understanding how modern operating systems and programming environments handle multithreading and concurrency.

----

 ## Fork-Join Parallelism in Java

 Fork-Join is a powerful parallel programming model introduced in Java 7 as part of the `java.util.concurrent` package.
 It is particularly well-suited for divide-and-conquer tasks, where problems can be recursively split into smaller, independent tasks that are processed in parallel and later joined to produce the final result.